pgjdbc/pgjdbc/docs/content/documentation/datasource.md

 The JDBC API provides a client and a server interface for connection pooling.
 The client interface is `javax.sql.DataSource`, which is what application code will typically use to acquire a pooled database connection.
-The server interface is `javax.sql.ConnectionPoolDataSource` , which is how most application servers will interface with the PostgreSQL™ JDBC driver.
+The server interface is `javax.sql.ConnectionPoolDataSource` , which is how most application servers will interface with the PostgreSQL® JDBC driver.

-In an application server environment, the application server configuration will typically refer to the PostgreSQL™ `ConnectionPoolDataSource` implementation, while the application component code will typically acquire a `DataSource` implementation provided by the application server (not by PostgreSQL™).
+In an application server environment, the application server configuration will typically refer to the PostgreSQL® `ConnectionPoolDataSource` implementation, while the application component code will typically acquire a `DataSource` implementation provided by the application server (not by PostgreSQL®).

-For an environment without an application server, PostgreSQL™ provides two implementations of `DataSource` which an application can use directly.
+For an environment without an application server, PostgreSQL® provides two implementations of `DataSource` which an application can use directly.
 One implementation performs connection pooling, while the other simply provides access to database connections through the `DataSource` interface without any pooling.
 Again, these implementations should not be used in an application server environment unless the application server does not support the `ConnectionPoolDataSource` interface.

 ## Application Servers ConnectionPoolDataSource

-PostgreSQL™ includes one implementation of `ConnectionPoolDataSource` named `org.postgresql.ds.PGConnectionPoolDataSource` .
+PostgreSQL® includes one implementation of `ConnectionPoolDataSource` named `org.postgresql.ds.PGConnectionPoolDataSource` .

 JDBC requires that a `ConnectionPoolDataSource` be configured via JavaBean properties, shown in [Table 11.1, “`ConnectionPoolDataSource` Configuration Properties”](/documentation/datasource/#table111-connectionpooldatasource-configuration-properties),